 WHAT WE’RE ALL ABOUT…

 Connection, Community & Inclusivity

-We love the fact that our Festival brings together people of different ages and backgrounds and we love watching them connect, share and discover in our small town setting in the Bush.
+Our Festival brings together people of different ages and backgrounds and we love watching them connect, share and discover in our small town setting in the Bush.
 We believe in and respect diversity; everyone is welcome at our Festival!
-We love to support the local community as much as we can and we’re proud to be part of the economic and social viability of our beautiful region.
+We endeavour to support the local community and we’re proud to play a big part of the economic and social viability of our beautiful region.

 Emerging & Indigenous Artists

-Two major passions for the festival is the encouragement of and belief in emerging and indigenous artists.
-Our Festival has a strong connection with indigenous music and our Emerging Artist Award is a fantastic part of the festival, offering growth and experience for the artists.
+Two major passions for the festival are the encouragement of and belief in emerging and indigenous artists.
+Our Festival has a strong connection with indigenous music and our Emerging Artist Award is a fantastic part of our event, offering growth and experience for the artists.
 We endeavour to grow with and nurture the wider evolving artistic community and we’re proud to support its exposure.

 Mental & Sexual Health

-Mental Health, in all its aspects, sexual, spiritual, emotional – impact our daily lives.
+Mental Health – in all its aspects: sexual, spiritual, emotional – has an impact on our daily lives.
 Lets Talk about it!
 We always include mental and sexual health workshops in our program in order to create a safe space for people to talk about it, share their experiences and realise they’re not alone.
 Together we can strengthen each other and dissolve some of the stigmas that hold us back.

 We are committed to continuing our efforts to reduce the environmental impact of our festival; our aim is to take a few green steps further every year and to eventually put the Nannup Music Festival at the forefront of environmentally friendly event management.
 We also include sustainability and environmental awareness workshops in our program in the hope of affecting attitudes and behaviours in the community, whilst together learning more.